 30. By this time, hubby is also ready and dressed for the office.
 Hand over the kid’s school bag to him.
 (Another chore surreptitiously delegated to hubby in recent past 😉 !)

 31. Occasionally, the kid may protest at this stage again that he does not want to go to school and would rather go shopping instead.
 This second protest is really thin.
 You can safely ignore it, pretending not to hear him and ask him to say bye to everyone before heading out instead.

 32. The kid says bye to god in prayer room (Pooja Ghar), bye to his great-grandparents photo in the living room, bye to his pet fish and finally to you, the mom.

 33. You excitedly bid him goodbye and tell him you will come pick him up at the bus stop at half-past noon.

 34. Hubby and kid leave home and start walking to the bus stop which is barely 2 minutes away, while you watch them amble from the balcony above.

 35. 8:15 am.
 Breathe.
 Congratulate yourself on a job well-done…eh, fairly well 😉

 36. 8:22 am.
 Hubby is back from the bus stop.
 Ask him how did it go.
 (Occasionally, especially after a long break, the kid refuses to go by bus and clings on to hubby, who then needs to drop the kid in his car.)
 Today, hubby tells you that the drop-off went smoothly, without any hiccups.
-Hubby then proceeds to proudly boast about the number of kisses the kid got today from the girls in his school bus 😉 You only mildly worry about the future teenage years!
+Hubby then proceeds to proudly boast about the number of kisses the kid got today from the girls on his school bus 😉 You only mildly worried about the future teenage years!